newsreader/eso_stats/README.md

 More in-depth analysis has been performed, and the results can be found in the .csv files in this repository.
 A short description of the files:

-* List of FN frames which are covered by ESO with frequencies
+* List of FN frames which are covered by ESO with frequencies: see fn_cov.csv
-- see fn_cov.csv

-* List of FN frames which are not covered by ESO with frequencies
+* List of FN frames which are not covered by ESO with frequencies: see fn_uncov.csv
-- see fn_uncov.csv

-* Frequency of the ESO classes
+* Frequency of the ESO classes: see eso.csv
-- see eso.csv

-* List of predicate mentions (normalized) which are not linked to FN, nor ESO, with frequencies :
+* List of predicate mentions (normalized) which are not linked to FN, nor ESO, with frequencies: see new_no_fe.csv
-- see new_no_fe.csv

-* Number of total predicate mentions with no FrameNet and no ESO:
+* Number of total predicate mentions with no FrameNet and no ESO: see no_fe_count.csv
-- see no_fe_count.csv

 Contact
 -------